changeworld/azure-docs.ja-jp/includes/active-directory-develop-guidedsetup-windesktop-setup.md

     }
     ```

-## <a name="create-the-application-ui"></a>アプリケーション UI を作成する
+## <a name="create-the-application-ui"></a>Create the application UI

-このセクションでは、アプリケーションで、Microsoft Graph のような保護されたバックエンド サーバーに対してクエリを実行する方法を示します。
+This section shows how an application can query a protected back-end server such as Microsoft Graph.

-*MainWindow.xaml* ファイルは、プロジェクト テンプレートの一部として自動的に作成されます。 このファイルを開き、アプリケーションの *\<Grid>* ノードを次のコードに置き換えます。
+A *MainWindow.xaml* file should automatically be created as a part of your project template.
+Open this file, and then replace your application's *\<Grid>* node with the following code:

 ```xml
 <Grid>